 - Sharing Tab

-- Email Notifications
+- Notifications Tab

-- Language - Change the language used in your account. for the Box user interface.|
+|Language||Defines the language used in your account. for the Box user interface.|

 Login and Email Addresses

-Here, you'll see your default email address, as well as any additional email addresses you've added to your account.
+The Login and Email Addresses section contains your default email address, as well as any additional email addresses you've added to your account.
 In this section, you can update your email address.
 You can also link multiple email addresses to the same account in Box.
 Any collaboration invites that go to these secondary email addresses (or Email Aliases) will get funneled into your primary Box account.
 This also prevents anyone from creating a new Box account using that email address.
 Other users only see your primary email address and all notifications from Box continue to be sent to your primary address.
 You can also use the secondary email to log in if the single sign-on feature is configured to look for the secondary email instead of the primary email.